Farningham Road to Otford Walk

 1. Cross the main road with great care and take the track to the right of the house opposite, signposted as a public bridleway and climbing gently.
 Shortly after the track bends right ignore a signposted footpath off to the left and continue briefly along the bridleway.

-1. Turn right onto the narrow path along the side of White Hill?, going through a belt of trees after 125m to continue along a broad grassy strip.
+1. Turn right onto the narrow path along the hillside, going through a belt of trees after 125m to continue along a broad grassy strip.
 After a further 200m the path curves left in front of a field and goes up the edge of the nature reserve.

 2. At the top make your way out past a vehicle barrier and turn right onto Fackenden Lane.
 Where the road turns sharply right after 175m, go through a squeeze gate to the left of a metal fieldgate onto Fackenden Down?.